kylekizirian/problem6/README.md

 >a sphere (using the uniform distribution).
 What is the probability
 >that the center of the sphere lies inside the resulting tetrahedron?
 ​

-We will look first look at this question in 2-dimensions, that question
-​
->Three points are chosen independently and at random on the surface
->of a circle.
-What is the probability that the center of the circle
->lies inside the resulting triangle?